 High employee turnover rates can harm the overall cost of a company.
 Attrition can be a detrimental vicious cycle for an organization.
 Much time and money are spent replacing lost talent and onboarding new ones.
-In addition, a high turnover rate contributes to lost productivity, existing employees’ burnout, low employee engagement, reduced time to market, customer impact, and increased competitive threats.
-In technical due diligence exercise, for example, elevated attrition can be a red flag for potential investors as it may impede the ability to execute.
+In addition, a high turnover rate contributes to lost productivity, existing employee burnout, low employee engagement, reduced time to market, customer impact, and increased competitive threats.
+In technical due diligence exercises, for example, elevated attrition can be a red flag for potential investors as it may impede the ability to execute.

-Some factors contribute to attrition that can be controlled such as company culture, benefits, or compensation model compared to other factors such as geography, competition, or industry norms that are difficult to control, but good to be conscious of.
+Some factors contribute to attrition that can be controlled, such as company culture, benefits, or compensation model, compared to other factors, such as geography, competition, or industry norms that are difficult to control but good to be conscious of.
 This article focuses on the former with strategies to minimize attrition.

 21 Strategies To Limit Negative Employee Attrition

 Over Communicate The Company Vision - The Story.
 Nothing ties people together better than a shared belief and a common vision.
 Ensure the leadership team is visible and regularly engaging with employees to share the vision regularly.
 In some instances, even conducting 1:1 meetings with as many employees as possible.
 Sharing the direction reduces waste, eliminates stress, motivates, and aligns teams.
 When employees are clear on the vision, it creates a culture of inclusion and a sense of purpose.